-Done correctly, outsourcing can be your secret weapon to ongoing innovation, rapid releases, and sustainable business success.
+Done correctly, outsourcing can be your secret weapon for ongoing innovation, rapid releases, and sustainable business success.

-This guide will help you gain a stronger grasp on how different types of outsourcing models really work, so you can accurately assess which model is the right fit for your needs.
+This guide will help you gain a stronger grasp on how different outsourcing models really work, so you can accurately assess which model is the right fit for your needs.

-When it comes to the types of software development outsourcing models, people tend to define them based on two primary factors: distance and client-outsourcer relationship.
+When it comes to software development outsourcing models, people tend to define them based on two primary factors: distance and client-outsourcer relationship.

 These factors are not mutually exclusive.
 Instead, they’re two perspectives framing the many different types of outsourcing engagements you can have.

 In this post, we’ll focus primarily on the client-outsourcer relationship framework (more on why later).
-That said, any cataloging of the various types of outsourcing would be incomplete without a quick discussion of location-based outsourcing models.
+That said, any cataloging of outsourcing models would be incomplete without a quick discussion of location-based outsourcing models.

-Location-based types of software development outsourcing models are defined by distance.
+Location-based software development outsourcing models are defined by distance.
 Where are your outsourced resources located relative to you?